 Varanasi is one of the world’s oldest continuously inhabited cities.
-It has been known by many names, including the City of Light, a name derived from Kāśī (Sanskrit: “to shine”), a name which has survived since its first appearing in texts around 1,000 B.C.
-We visited the city in 2019 and we explain in this post why we highly recommend a visit to this unforgettable city.
+It has been known by many names, including the City of Light, a name derived from Kāśī (Sanskrit: “to shine”).
+This name survived since its first appearing in texts around 1,000 B.C., and refers to spiritual illumination.

 This is indeed India. . . . the country of a hundred tongues, of a thousand religions and two million gods, cradle of the human race.”Mark Twain, in “Following the Equator”, 1897